-The graduate program in the Department of Mathematical Sciences offers Master’s of Arts and Doctorate of Philosophy degree programs in mathematics.
+The graduate program in the Department of Mathematics and Statistics offers Master’s of Arts and Doctorate of Philosophy degree programs in mathematics.
 The department also collaborates with the Department of Teaching, Learning and Educational Leadership, which offers both the MAT (master of arts in teaching) degree in mathematics adolescence education and the MSEd (master of science in education) degree in adolescence education in mathematics, as well as a 4+1 BA + MAT degree.

 The department boasts a dedicated and distinguished faculty whose main areas of research are algebra, number theory, analysis, combinatorics, dynamical systems, geometry/topology, graph theory, probability and statistics.
 Students are required to take coursework in at least three of these areas of concentration, and encouraged to take advantage of the diverse range of electives and specializations available.
 Funding options such as teaching assistantships, or in some cases research fellow support are available.
 For additional funding opportunities visit these sites: Squier Assistantships; Office of External Scholarships, Fellowships and Awards; Scholarships, Graduate Fellowships & Postdoctoral Awards.

 - PhD in Mathematical Sciences